Wednesday, September 23, 2015

 If it is true that God is both omnipresent and omniscient, then he must also be omnitemporal.

 Omnipresence requires that each point in creation (or space, if you'd like) is accessible to God with equal facility.
 More to the point, everywhere is actually always before God, though God himself is not circumscribed by creation or in any way actually "in" it.
-God is transcendent and immutable, so for every point in creation God is what he at once without variation or locus.
+God is transcendent and immutable, so for every point in creation God is what he is at once without variation or locus.

 thanks to Einstein).
 As a result, I am led to the conclusion that God must be omnitemporal if he is omnipresent.